Research Areas

 OverviewAI-generated summary

-Lettie A. Odom's research has focused on adrenal gland diseases and their implications in pregnancy.
-Her work includes a review of adrenal hemorrhage, a condition that can affect pregnant individuals.
-Odom also investigated the use of cellular-enabled glucometers for diabetes management in high-risk pregnancies, highlighting advancements in monitoring for this population.
-These studies were conducted in collaboration with researchers at the University of Arkansas for Medical Sciences, including Heather Moody, Rebecca D. Jones, and Everett F. Magann.
-Odom has authored two publications and has a citation count of four, with an h-index of one.
+Lettie A. Odom's research has focused on adrenal gland diseases and their relationship to pregnancy complications.
+Her work includes a review of adrenal hemorrhage, examining its characteristics and clinical implications.
+Odom has also investigated the practical application of technology in managing high-risk pregnancies, specifically the use of cellular-enabled glucometers for diabetes management in pregnant individuals.
+Her scholarship metrics indicate a developing research profile with two publications and five citations, and an h-index of 1.
+Odom has collaborated with researchers at the University of Arkansas for Medical Sciences, including Heather Moody, Rebecca D. Jones, Cheng Peng, and Everett F. Magann, with whom she has co-authored publications.

 Metrics